 Some members of Chambers are qualified to take instructions directly from members of the general public.
-The information on this page provides helpful guidance and answers to frequently asked questions about Direct Access.
+The information on this page provides helpful guidance and answers to frequently asked questions about Public Access.

 Please note that our full terms and conditions of engagement are available only directly to the client once the barrister has been instructed and retained.

 Public Access: what is it?